renesas/ra-fsp-examples/example_projects/rssk_ra6t1/iic_master/iic_master_rssk_ra6t1_ep/readme.txt

 Note:
     For the functioning of IIC Master on all the boards except for EK-RA6M3/EK-RA6M3G,FPB-RA6E1,FPB-RA4E1, external pull up resistors of value
     3.9 or 4.7K ohms are required to be connected on I2C(SDA/SCL) lines.﻿
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x1ffe060c
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).